Search Options

 • granting or withdrawing banking licences

-• assessing banks’ acquisition and disposal of qualifying holdings
+• assessing acquisitions and disposals of qualifying holdings

 • imposing enforcement measures and sanctions on significant banks